CUFP/cufp.org/src/site/2015/index.md

 CUFP tutorials are in-depth, hands-on sessions for learning functional programming languages, libraries and toolkits directly from the experts and leaders in their fields.
-We have a broad variety of tutorials, including O'Caml, Scripting Haskell, LiquidHaskell, PureScript, Coq, F* for programming effectful programs, and Clojure.
+We have a broad variety of tutorials, including OCaml, Scripting Haskell, LiquidHaskell, PureScript, Coq, F* for programming effectful programs, and Clojure.

 <a href="/2015/tutorial-schedule.html" class="tiny radius button">Info</a>